TL;DR

 Why MCP-native beats API-wrapper for agents

-- Tool discovery is 4× faster.
+Tool discovery is 4× faster.
 Naxia Global's benchmark showed 110ms tool discovery latency for MCP-native systems vs 450ms for API wrappers.
 The discovery handshake is where wrappers leak time.
+MCP defines a structured

-- Complex-task completion jumps 27 points.
+Complex-task completion jumps 27 points.
 62% completion on API-wrapper agents vs 89% on MCP-native.
 The gap is biggest on multi-step tasks where the agent has to discover and chain capabilities.
+That is where a clean MCP server outshines a wrapped API.

-- Adapter-first beats raw exposure.
+Adapter-first beats raw exposure.
 Agents don't want your internal mess.
-MCP gives you a chance to expose clean Tools and Resources the agent can reason over, with descriptions optimized for the model — not for human dashboard users.
+MCP gives you a chance to expose clean Tools and Resources the agent can reason over, with descriptions optimized for the model - not for human dashboard users.
+The cleanup is the win.

-- Maintenance cost drops, N×M tax goes away.
+Maintenance cost drops, N×M tax goes away.
 Without MCP, every (agent × API) pair is a custom integration.
 With MCP, an agent that speaks the protocol consumes any compliant server.
-That is the integration-tax win.
+That is the integration-tax win Anthropic positioned the protocol around.

-- New roles are forming around AX.
+New roles are forming around AX.
 Head of Agent Experience, AX developer, and tool-description engineer are appearing in real job posts.
-Not LinkedIn cosplay — what happens when software has to work for humans and agents.
+Not LinkedIn cosplay - what happens when software has to work for humans and agents at the same time.

 Practical settings for AX-tuned MCP